U.S. flag

 Drug: Metoprolol

-Metoprolol is a commonly prescribed drug that belongs to the drug class of beta-adrenoreceptor antagonists, also known as “beta blockers.”
-Metoprolol is indicated to treat hypertension, angina, and heart failure (stable, symptomatic (NYHA Class II or III) heart failure).
-Metoprolol selectively blocks the beta1 adrenoreceptor (1).
+Metoprolol is a commonly prescribed drug that belongs to the drug class of beta-adrenoreceptor antagonists, also known as “beta-blockers”.
+Metoprolol is indicated to treat hypertension, angina, myocardial infarction, and HF (stable, symptomatic [New York Heart Association Class II or III] HF).
+Metoprolol selectively blocks the beta1-adrenoreceptor (1).
+Beta-blockers are a recommended first-line therapy for cardiac conditions, including various arrhythmias, and as second-line therapy for hypertension by professional medical societies in the US and Europe (6, 7, 8).

-The binding of an agonist, such as the catecholamines adrenaline and noradrenaline, to beta receptors leads to a rise in the intracellular concentration of cAMP, which triggers signaling pathways.
-Stimulation of the beta1 receptor, which is predominantly expressed in cardiac tissue, leads to an increase in heart rate and an increase in the contractility of the atria and ventricles.
-It also leads to the increased secretion of hormones from other tissues—renin (from the kidneys), ghrelin (from the stomach), and amylase (from the salivary glands).
+There are 2 main types of adrenoreceptors, alpha and beta, each of which has numbered subtypes.
+The beta adrenoreceptors have 3 subtypes: beta1, beta2, and beta3.
+All 3 subtypes are coupled to the Gs protein, which in turn activates adenylate cyclase, an enzyme that catalyzes the production of cyclic adenosine monophosphate (cAMP) from ATP.
+The binding of an agonist, such as the catecholamines adrenaline and noradrenaline, to beta receptors leads to a rise in the intracellular concentration of cAMP, which triggers signaling pathways via protein kinase A (9).
+Stimulation of the beta1 receptor, which is predominantly expressed in cardiac tissue, leads to an increase in heart rate and the contractility of the atria and ventricles.
+It also leads to the increased secretion of hormones from other tissues, including renin (from the kidneys), ghrelin (from the stomach), and amylase (from the salivary glands).

 Gene: CYP2D6